trophaweni64660/trophaweni/README.md

-The Backstreet Boys's self-titled debut album (1996) launched the boy band craze of the late 1990s, featuring hits like "Quit Playing Games (with My Heart)" and "Everybody (Backstreet's Back)."
+The soundtrack for the film "A Star is Born" (2018), starring Lady Gaga and Bradley Cooper, received critical acclaim and commercial success, featuring hits like "Shallow" and "Always Remember Us This Way."